marijatanasova/Linux---UART-Temperature-logger-/README.md

 Linux UART Temperature Logger

-A C program that reads temperature data from an STM32 microcontroller via UART serial communication and logs timestamped readings to a file on Linux.
+A project implemented in C for reading temperature data from an STM32 microcontroller via UART serial communication and logs timestamped readings to a file on Linux.

 1. Hardware
-- STM32F1 microcontroller
+- STM32F103 microcontroller
 - DS18B20 temperature sensor (1-Wire protocol)
 - USB to serial connection